Kia Sorento: Third generation (UM; 2014)

-Kia Motors revealed the third generation Sorento in South Korea on August 28, 2014.
+Kia revealed the third generation Sorento in South Korea on 28 August 2014.
 The vehicle later made its European debut at the 2014 Paris Motor Show.
 The third generation Sorento shares a platform with the third-generation Kia Carnival, and is available in either 5-seater or 7-seater, depending on configuration.
 It is 95mm longer than the previous generation, but lower for better handling.
 Kia claims a rigidity strengthening of 14% on its high tensile steel and the Sorento scored good evaluation in small overlap crash test by IIHS.
 In the US, the Sorento continues to be produced at the West Point, Georgia assembly plant.

-Available engines are a 290 hp 3.3-liter Lambda II V6, the existing 190 hp 2.4-liter GDi I4 that make the same output as the outgoing engine, and the new 240 hp 2.0-liter turbo I4.
-A 2.2-liter CRDi diesel engine with variable geometry turbocharger (VGT) is also available.
+Available engines are a 290 hp 3.3-litre Lambda II V6, the existing 190 hp 2.4-litre GDi I4 that make the same output as the outgoing engine, and the new 240 hp 2.0-litre turbo I4.
+A 2.2-litre CRDi diesel engine with variable geometry turbocharger (VGT) is also available.

 The third generation Sorento comes equipped with a six-speed manual transmission or six-speed automatic transmission.
 Drivetrains are front-wheel drive or all-wheel drive.